-The term 'Adjusted Gross Income (AGI)' is included in the Accounting edition of the Herold Financial Dictionary.
-Get yourself a copy now on Amazon - available as Kindle or Paperback.
+The term 'Adjusted Gross Income (AGI)' is included in the Accounting edition of the Herold Financial Dictionary, which you can get from Amazon in Ebook or Paperback edition.

 Adjusted Gross Income (AGI) refers to a means of calculating income off of an individual’s actual gross income.
 People use this figure in order to determine the amount of their income which the Internal Revenue Service will subject to tax assessment.
 It is ultimately the United States tax code which creates this AGI figure.
 This number should never be confused with the actual gross income.
 Gross income is merely the total amount of all money individuals realize and earn over a year long period.